GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 ### ESM Files Importing “Loose” CommonJS Files (Files Outside of Packages)

 Currently, `module.createRequireFromPath` can be used to import CommonJS files that aren’t inside a CommonJS package.
-Seeing as there doesn’t seem to be much (or any) user demand for ESM files importing CommonJS files outside of CommonJS packages, we feel that `module.createRequireFromPath` is sufficient for now.
+Seeing as there is low user demand for ESM files importing CommonJS files outside of CommonJS packages, we feel that `module.createRequireFromPath` is sufficient for now.

 If user demand grows such that we want to provide a way to use `import` statements to import CommonJS files that aren’t inside CommonJS packages, we have a few options: